 Swans, of course, are all white, so the idea of identifying a leucistic swan might seem like a joke, but such birds do exist.
 The best-known example is the so-called “Polish” morph of Mute Swan, in which downy young are white with pink bills (unlike the typical gray plumage and dark gray bills).
 These white downy young molt into a nearly pure white juvenal plumage (unlike the gray-brown of typical juveniles), and can still be distinguished from typical birds even as adults by their pale grayish-yellow legs (rather than the normal black color).

 A similar white or leucistic morph has long been known in Trumpeter Swan, and up to 13% of the Yellowstone population is reportedly leucistic (Mitchell and Eichholz, 2010).
-Kraft (1991, as reported in Mitchell and Eichholz, 2010) states that leucistic adult Trumpeter Swans can show yellowish on the lores.1
+Kraft (1991, as reported in Mitchell and Eichholz, 2010) states that leucistic adult Trumpeter Swans can show yellowish on the lores. ((I haven’t seen the original publication reporting this connection, so I don’t know how strong the evidence is.
+If anyone has access to it or any further explanation I would be very interested to know about it.))

-The color variants reported by McEneaney (2005) – pink, orange, or yellow legs, pink bill – could all be produced simply by a lack of melanin, and he reports that of three known leucistic Trumpeter Swans followed to adulthood in Wyoming, all three retained pale yellow-gray legs and feet, and one showed pale yellowish on the lores.2 Among Trumpeter Swans with pale lores, at least the Ontario bird and the Yellowstone bird discussed above showed yellowish-gray legs, not as dark as typical adult Trumpeter Swans (McEneaney, 2005), suggesting that there is a connection between leucism and pale lores.
+The color variants reported by McEneaney (2005) – pink, orange, or yellow legs, pink bill – could all be produced simply by a lack of melanin, and he reports that of three known leucistic Trumpeter Swans followed to adulthood in Wyoming, all three retained pale yellow-gray legs and feet, and one showed pale yellowish on the lores. ((Note that many immature Trumpeter Swans have non-black legs and feet, so this feature will only identify leucistic adults, not immatures)) Among Trumpeter Swans with pale lores, at least the Ontario bird and the Yellowstone bird discussed above showed yellowish-gray legs, not as dark as typical adult Trumpeter Swans (McEneaney, 2005), suggesting that there is a connection between leucism and pale lores.

-Interestingly, leucistic downy young are reportedly not found in the Alaska breeding population (Mitchell and Eichholz, 2010), only in the Rocky Mountain population.3 However, Mlodinov’s report that tiny pale spots on the lores can be seen in the Washington wintering population indicates either that pale lores can occur in the absence of leucism, or that there are some leucistic white morph birds in the Alaska/Washington population.
+Interestingly, leucistic downy young are reportedly not found in the Alaska breeding population (Mitchell and Eichholz, 2010), only in the Rocky Mountain population. ((I did not find clear information on the origins of the reintroduced populations in the east, but it may be that most of them came from captive stock and not from the wild.
+Frequency of white morph birds in the east is unknown.))
+However, Mlodinov’s report that tiny pale spots on the lores can be seen in the Washington wintering population indicates either that pale lores can occur in the absence of leucism, or that there are some leucistic white morph birds in the Alaska/Washington population.

 Trumpeter Swan can show some pale yellowish on the loral skin, and the evidence suggests that many or all of these birds are leucistic (white morph).